The Haunted Apartment That Changed While I Slept

 That night, I paced.

 At dawn, the tape was gone.
-In its place was a faint seam in the paint—older than the rest of the wall.
+In its place was a faint seam in the paint—older than the rest of the wall, like something had been sealed and forgotten.

 Midnight arrived with a series of clicks, one after another, like locks testing themselves.
 The floor trembled lightly.
 Something shifted behind the drywall, slow as bone settling.